We are Family. We are Tradition. We are Baton Rouge.

 Though Gerry died in 2013, sixty years of his hard-earned philosophy is still working.
 He's still helping families one car at a time.
 Gerry Lane dealerships consistently outsell the majority of automotive dealerships in the Gulf South year after year because of great customer service.
 Gerry Lane is the only dealership that guarantees free oil changes for life on all new cars, so customers will enjoy years of trouble-free service.
 This alone saves customers thousands of dollars over the life of a two-car household; not to mention, the hassle-free convenience of simply bringing the vehicle back for quick maintenance.
 Gerry worked on cars all his life and knew maintenance reduced trouble.
 That's why he wanted his dealerships to be known for taking maintenance pressure off of customers and for treating them with fairness.

 Eric Lane, Gerry's son and now president of Gerry Lane Enterprises, and Saundra Lane, his daughter and president of The Lane Agency, worked their way up through the ranks, too.
 Gerry Lane, the father, gave them no free rides, knowing that success only comes through hard work, education, and dedication.
 Eric had a great baseball career with the San Francisco Giants while still working during the off-season.
 After baseball had ended, he started with the family business full-time.
 Eric started at the bottom and learned his father's business the same way Gerry did, by working hard and treating everyone with respect.
 Saundra won awards for some of the most innovative advertising seen in the automotive world and made the Lane name one of the most recognizable trade names in the Baton Rouge area.
 Their hard work and fair play is what still keeps Gerry Lane at the top today.
 The third generation has begun to partake in leadership roles in the company.
-Grandson, Tyler Lane, is keeping with tradition by coming aboard as Dealer Operations and Internet Manager.
-While, granddaughter, Ashton Lane, is also continuing the family legacy by managing the dealership spending in the accounting office.
+Grandson, Tyler Lane, is keeping with tradition by taking over operations at the Chevrolet store as General Manager.
+While, granddaughter, Ashton Lane, is also continuing the family legacy by managing employee relations as Human Resources Manager for all three stores.